aksonov/react-native-router-flux/README.md

 As you can see React Navigation still contains some issues, but anyway it is more stable than obsolete 'react-native-experimental-navigation' used by v3 now.

-Here is link about road to v1 (so you can see all issues at one place): https://github.com/react-community/react-navigation/issues/723
+Here is link about road to React Navigation v1 (so you can see all issues at one place): https://github.com/react-community/react-navigation/issues/723

 ## Documentation (v3)